-Control medicines for asthma are medicines you take to control your asthma symptoms.
-You must use these medicines every day for them to work well.
+Control medicines for asthma are medicines you take regularly to control your asthma symptoms.
+You must use these medicines every day for them to work as well as possible.
 You and your health care provider can make a plan for the medicines that work for you.
 This plan will include when you should take them and how much you should take.

 You may need to take these medicines for at least a month before you start to feel the full effects.